 One way to establish if something is an effective disinfectant is if it passes the AOAC Use Dilution Test.
 This test dates back to the 1950s.
 It tests a disinfectant solution or liquid under certain conditions: a piece of stainless steel is exposed to bacteria and then immersed in the purported disinfectant.
 The EPA has more.

 Techniques include heat application [LINK], sound treatment , and irradiation .
-Those approaches have proven effective towards resistant microorganisms and they often are used in combination with chemical treatment.
+Physical approaches have proven effective towards hardy microorganisms and they often are used in combination with chemical treatment.
 Physical disinfection targets the mechanical, biological and chemical structure of microorganisms - not access to nutrients or the microenvironment around the pathogens.
-High frequency sound waves for example can break down the cell walls of microorganisms.
+High frequency sound waves, for example, can break down the cell walls of microorganisms.
 Their greatest advantage over chemical methods is that they can function in all chemical environments; by-products can sometimes form when physical disinfection methods are employed, but the efficiency of the methods remains stable.

 The waste manager or industrial hygienist gets paid to make these decisions.
 There is no answer from a textbook or website.
 The best disinfectant should be chosen from commercially available options.
 Don’t try to create your own disinfectant unless you have a thorough knowledge of chemistry.
 And you want the disinfectant to be available in the future.
 Selection factors include:

 Never combine two disinfectants or two cleaning solutions.
 Use them sequentially if needed, with a rinse of the floor or equipment in between applications.

 If you clean with detergent prior to disinfection, it is likely the disinfection will be more effective.
 Some preparations combine detergents with disinfectants, and there is nothing per se wrong with that.
 But cleaning in more than one stage is both theoretically superior and in real life shows better results than single-stage washing.